Counting closed geodesics in strata: Geometry of a quadratic differential

 \subsection{Intersection number}

-In the hyperbolic metric of $X$, the geodesic representative of any two curves $\alpha$ and $\beta$ intersect minimally.
-Hence, one can naturally move from the intersection number between homotopy classes of curves to intersection number between their geodesic representatives.
-In the singular Euclidean metric, this is not true; the $q$--geodesic representatives of curves $\alpha$ and $\beta$ that have geometric intersection number zero may intersect.
+In the hyperbolic metric of $X$, the geodesic representatives of any two curves $\alpha$ and $\beta$ intersect minimally.
+Hence, the geometric intersection number between homotopy classes of curves is equal to the intersection number between their geodesic representatives.

+In the singular Euclidean metric $|q|$, this is not true.
+First, as mentioned in \ref{Sec:Geodesic}, the geodesic representative might \emph{pass through} the poles even though the poles are removed from the surface.
+Also, the $q$--geodesic representatives of curves $\alpha$ and $\beta$ that have geometric intersection number zero may intersect.
 However, these intersections are \emph{tangential}.
-That is, $\alpha$ and $\beta$ may share an edge.
-But they do not \emph{cross}.
+That is, $\alpha$ and $\beta$ may share an edge, but they do not \emph{cross}.
 By this, we mean that any lifts $\tilde \alpha$ and $\tilde \beta$ to the universal cover $\tilde q$ of $q$ have end points in the boundary that do no interlock.
 To simplify the exposition, when we say $\alpha$ and $\beta$ intersect, we always mean that they have an essential intersection not tangential.

 We also talk about the intersection number between two saddle connections.
-Here, we say two saddle connections are \emph{disjoint} if they have disjoint interiors or they are equal.
-The intersection number between two saddle connection is the number of interior intersection points.
+Here, we say two saddle connections are \emph{disjoint} if they have disjoint interiors or if they are equal.
+The intersection number between two saddle connections is the number of interior intersection points.
 The intersection number between a saddle connection and itself is zero.
 In both cases, (saddle connections and curves) the intersection number is denoted by $\I(\param, \param)$.

-If $A$ is an annulus, we distinguish between a curve $\alpha$ \emph{intersecting} $A$ and \emph{crossing} it.
+If $A$ is an embedded annulus, we distinguish between a curve $\alpha$ \emph{intersecting} $A$ and \emph{crossing} it.
 To intersect $A$, $\alpha$ needs only to enter the interior of $A$.
 The curve $\alpha$ crosses $A$ if $\alpha$ enters one side of $A$ and exits the other.
-To be more precise, in the annular cover $\tilde X_A$ of $X$ associated to $\alpha$, there is a lift of $\alpha$ connecting the two boundary components of $\tilde X_A$.
+To be more precise, in the annular cover $\tilde X_A$ of $X$ associated to $A$, there is a lift of $\alpha$ connecting the two boundary components of $\tilde X_A$.